SirDuck145/Web-Scraper/README.md

 Run web-s.py in your terminal<br/>
 it will output two text files.
 The first being raw data of each product<br/>
 The second file, titled "bb_extracted_data.txt" contains a list of products and their prices ordered by manufacturer<br/>
+*The text file with some of the extracted data*
 ![Test Image](Screenshots/Extracted_Data.png)

 ## Skills Learned